Apollo013/DotNet_Communications_RabbitMQ/README.md

 # RabbitMQ_CSharp
-A dotnet solution demonstrating various message patterns for publishing and consuming messages with RabbitMQ.
+A .Net solution demonstrating various message patterns for publishing and consuming messages with RabbitMQ.

 ---